Stealth and Lighting

 Point Out

 A creature can point out a creature who is hidden from another creature.
-When done, the creature's stealth check is reduced by 5
+When done, the creature's stealth check is reduced by 5.
+This stacks

 Attacking From Stealth